WINODH-PRASANNA/Movie_Buddy/README.md

 - ⚡ Fast & Optimized – Built with Vite for fast performance.

 ## 🛠️ Technologies Used
--React.js – For building the interactive UI.
+- React.js – For building the interactive UI.

--Vite – Fast development server and build tool.
+- Vite – Fast development server and build tool.

--Tailwind CSS – For styling and responsive design.
+- Tailwind CSS – For styling and responsive design.

--MovieDB API – To fetch movie data.
+- MovieDB API – To fetch movie data.

--JavaScript (ES6+) – For logic and interactivity.
+- JavaScript (ES6+) – For logic and interactivity.